 - Roast in the center rack for 6-8 minutes, until desired consistency.

-My favorite ways to eat roasted bok choy:
+Here are my favorite ways to serve bok choy:

 Do not wash bok choy before storing it as the moisture will promote rot.
 If you have already washed it, leave it until it has completely dried.